-Please take a moment to complete this short assessment of your business.
-Once completed, you will be presented with a short report that compares your responses to top performing businesses.
+Complete this short assessment of your business.
+Once completed, you will be emailed a short but comprehensive report that compares your responses to top-performing businesses, along with some tips on how to improve your score.

 On average, I spend at least one third of my time each week on the strategic or big-picture areas of my business.
 Most weeks, I do not spend my time putting out fires and doing work that an employee at a lower rate of pay could do just as well.